What is Abortion? Abortion is a moral problem that creates conflicts of values and rights. The weighing of the values is not a religious issue.

-“Abortion could be a term which is employed for the removal of a foetus before 28 complete weeks; and nobody can determine the acceptable thanks to killing the unborn.
-And the abortion can be defined with qualifying terms such as ‘spontaneous’; ‘induced’; or ‘miscarriage’.
-And abortion is one of the key factors which take most of the lives of human unborn in India; it is very common.
+“Abortion could a term which employ for the removal of a foetus before 28 complete weeks.
+And nobody can determine the acceptable thanks to killing the unborn.
+And the abortion can define with qualifying terms such as ‘spontaneous’; ‘induced’; or ‘miscarriage’.
+Abortion is one of the key factors which take most of the lives of human unborn in India; it is very common.

 Debate on Abortion

 In the debate on abortion, there are generally two big views which are differing from one another.
 They are simply known universally as Pro-Choice and Pro-Life.

 It is a view that every woman has the right to choose what happens to her own body.
 This view justifies all the above-mentioned reasons for abortion.
 They argue that according to the ‘actuality principle’ of functionality; a foetus is not a person and it is only when a person begins to act as a moral, spiritual and intellectual being, then only he or she is considered as a human being.
 They, therefore, validate the process of abortion depending on the case.
 On the basis of their belief, these people assume that,